raksonibs/rbook/ch2.md

 React has created and simultaneously ended Javascript fatigue.
 It has made palsied developers into frenzied advocates.
 And the reason was seen above, it is fast and efficient.

-But why is it so fast.
-Let’s go into some of its features then.
+But why is it so fast?
+Let’s go into some of its features (React 2016):

-React has great production experience: Unlike other frameworks like Elm, Meteor, or Ember, React is used by billions of people every year by Facebook.
+React has great production experience: Unlike other frameworks like Elm, Meteor, or Ember, React is used by billions of people every year at Facebook.
 It is tested and has a huge community behind it, constantly optimizing code.
-Like Postgresql did to mysql, I imagine React will do to other frameworks because of its sheer use by other developers.
+Like Postgresql did to mysql, I imagine React will do to other frameworks because of its sheer activity by other developers.

 React is Pluggable: Basically React can be an MVC or MVVM framework, but it often times is only a view layer.
-Therefore it can be integrated into any app by just targeting this View layer for React.
+Therefore it can be integrated into any app by just targeting the view abstraction.
 Such a feature is advantageous, that because React is developer agnostic, it is able to be used in any part of an application!

 Composable: React uses a tree like structure (refer to the figure below) to refer to its individual components.
 Each component has a reference to another component, and thus creates a hierarchical structure with many leafs and branches.
+These components are known to be stateful, by passing various attributes to one another.
 This interlocking of components allows React to reuse its own components, and thus makes for a modular and dynamic developer environment.
 Furthermore, this structure allows it to build out a virtual DOM that represents each of these components

 Non Trashing UIs: React builds out the virtual DOM in such a way it knows exactly what to build and where.
-This allows for smooth UI change, without any odd bubble effects or unforeseen consequences like those seen in Angular or Ember.
+This allows for smooth UI change, without any odd bubble effects or unforeseen consequences like those seen in Angular.

+Data Flow: React allows for unidirectional data flow.
+This allows for minimal double binding errors, as well as easier understanding of what caused once.
+Because everything has an event emitter, and an event listener, it becomes easy to find out what caused which error.

 JSX: Angular and Ember load their JavaScript into the DOM itself.
 This can be seen in my example code for testing the speed of the framework.
 This works great perhaps for small apps, but leads to many errors.
 Because HTML is not a compiled language, and itself is just markdown, it becomes difficult to track errors.
 There is no compile process to see if your Angular code is itself accurate, and if there are bugs in it.
 JSX was introduced by the engineering team to compile JavaScript into HTML elements, and thus track errors in your code (for example, orphaned HTML tags, in correct returns, improper property types for elements).
 This is a great advantage for React, as it allows for a more controlled developer environment and allows JavaScript to do what it does best, which is dynamic control, and the HTML serve only as document structure afterwards.

 Overall, React has many positives that many frameworks do not have.
 Let’s look with more detail how it implements these features.

 Virtual DOM

 Figure 2.6 Source:  http://techblog.constantcontact.com/software-development/reactive-component-based-uis/
 Looking at the above image is telling.
 React’s virtual DOM updating looks very similar to how Git determines differences in code.
 Some have made the comparison of React’s virtual DOM to the legendary SVN.
 Nevertheless, an explanation is necessary.

 Put simply, React sets up key attributes to each element in the virtual DOM.
 It tracks these IDs and keys.
 Once a change is made to one of these elements (it’s components are rendered in a tree like structure), the state of that component is active, or ‘dirty’ using web terminology.
 React notices this, because it has constructed a virtual DOM that has a diff tracker for all the DOM changes.
 Once one is fired off, it rerenders those elements that are affected.